Lough Key Triathlon 2017 – Race Briefing

 Lough Key Activity and Amenity Park

-All competitors and family / friends are invited to Murtaghs Bar, Carrick on Shannon, on the night of the event, where we hope to show some photos and video footage of the day and generally have a good old night out!
+All competitors and family / friends are invited to Murtaghs Bar, Carrick on Shannon, on the night of the event (from approx 8pm), where we hope to show some photos and video footage of the day and generally have a good old night out!

 GOOD LUCK AND ENJOY THE EVENT AND THE BEAUTY OF LOUGH KEY!

 Thank you from all the members of LoughKey Triathlon Club we hope to see you again next year.